sweetie-bot-project/TTS/README.md

-This includes changes so that the default web app works.
+This includes changes so that the default web app works with fine tuned xtts v2 models.
 Additionally, some changes have been made so that the MaryTTS compatible endpoint works with Home Assistant.
 Specifically, it is assuming language_id is "en" and it is also looking for a speaker wav file within the directory of the loaded model.

+This also adds support for changing inference speed.
+Just add a speed parameter into your models config.json.
+If none is found, then it defaults to 1

 ## 🐸Coqui.ai News
 - 📣 ⓍTTSv2 is here with 16 languages and better performance across the board.